HungryHowies/wordpress/README.md

 </VirtualHost>
 ```

-The results should look lke this
+The end results should look lke this.

 ```
 VirtualHost *:80>
     ServerName howie.hungry-howard.com